The two-dimensional one-component plasma is hyperuniform: Introduction

 Hyperuniformity of the 2DOCP \textit{at all positive temperatures} is a forty year old prediction\footnote{Those results are rigorous to the extent that authors make use of so-called “clustering assumptions”, i.e. they assume properties of the two-point correlation function at large distances in order to derive certain identities (called “sum rules”) which, among other things, imply hyperuniformity.
 As explained in \cite{martin1988sum}: “\textit{The results obtained in this way are exact (i.e. do not follow from approximations), but not all of them are rigorously proven, in so far as some reasonable properties (e.g. the type of decay of the correlations) are assumed to hold a priori.}”.
-Unfortunately, obtaining mathematically rigorous statements about the large-distance properties of the 2DOCP's two-point correlation function (for $\beta \neq 2$) is extremely challenging.} from statistical physics, see \cite{martin1980charge,lebowitz1983charge,martin1988sum,jancovici1993large,levesque2000charge} (which use a different terminology), or \cite{torquato2018hyperuniform} again: \textit{“OCP fluid phases at [all] temperatures must always be hyperuniform”}.
-In fact, the full physical prediction says not only that the number variance is negligible with respect to the area of the disk, but that it should even be \emph{comparable to the perimeter} ($\O(R)$ and not only $o(R^2)$).
+Unfortunately, obtaining mathematically rigorous statements about the large-distance properties of the 2DOCP's two-point correlation function (for $\beta \neq 2$) is extremely challenging.} from statistical physics, see \cite{martin1980charge,lebowitz1983charge,martin1988sum,jancovici1993large,levesque2000charge} (which use a different terminology, \cor{as the term “hyperuniformity” had not been coined yet}), or \cite{torquato2018hyperuniform} again: \textit{“OCP fluid phases at [all] temperatures must always be hyperuniform”}.

+The full physical prediction says not only that the number variance is negligible with respect to the area of the disk, but that it should even be \emph{comparable to the perimeter} ($\O(R)$ and not only $o(R^2)$).

 We give here the first mathematical proof of hyperuniformity at all temperatures, however our upper bound on the number variance remains far from the conjectured sharp estimate.